boonebgorges/participad/readme.txt

 = 1.0.3 =
 * Fixed bug that caused fatal errors on activation if no previous endpoint was defined
+* Added "(Participad)" to the beginning of Notepad widget names, for greater clarity

 = 1.0.2 =
 * Fixed problem that may have caused out-of-control loops when API calls resulted in 40x codes